apache/incubator-heron/website/content/docs/concepts/design-goals.md

 * The ability to process billions of events per minute
 * Extremely low end-to-end latency
-* Predictable behavior regardless of scale
+* Predictable behavior regardless of scale and in the face of issue like extreme traffic spikes and pipeline congestion
+* Simple administration, including:
+  * The ability to deploy on shared infrastructure
+  * Powerful monitoring capabilities
+  * Fine-grained configurability
-*
+* Easy debuggability

 To meet these requirements, a few core design goals have guided---and continue to guide---Heron's development: